 The resolution of the image in number of pixels

 A bounding box that defines the part of the world you want to show

-The WMS layers that contain the data you want to visualize alongside a number of other parameters.
+The WMS layers that contain the data you want to visualize alongside other parameters.

 For more information about visualizing WMS data, see the OGC WMS documentation.

-LuciadRIA offers a number of API components for tuning the visualization to your needs.
+LuciadRIA offers API components for tuning the visualization to your needs.
 To choose the most suitable components, you typically need to make a trade-off between:

-Performance: WMS is very flexible by nature, but not necessarily very fast.
-LuciadRIA allows you to visualize WMS data very quickly, but visualization quality will be reduced as a consequence.
+Performance: WMS is flexible by nature, but not necessarily fast.
+You can visualize WMS data quickly in LuciadRIA, but with reduced visualization quality.

 This article provides you with the technical background necessary to make an informed decision.